Do you have questions about how to check or change your oil during a power outage?

 What is surge protection and how is it different than lightning protection?

-Surge protection systems, installed correctly provides a path for high voltage but the volume of energy and voltage is not as high as that associated with a lightning strike.
-Additionally surge protection provides a path of this higher voltage back to the source, the source being the generator feeding the effected circuit.
+Surge protection systems, installed correctly provides a path for high voltage redirection not necessarily the volume of energy.
+Also to be considered, surge voltage typically is not as high as that associated with a lightning strike.
+Surge protection provides a path of this higher voltage back to the source, the source being the generator feeding the effected circuit.
 Dependent on the volume of electrons associated with the surge, good attachment to earth can increase success.
 In most cases the generator can be miles away and the energy of the surge dissipates thru all the ground attachment, at each power pole all the way back to this generator or more quickly thru the structure's earth attachment if the resistance is 5 ohms or less.
 Surge protection will be most effective if the structure's attachment to earth is less than 5 ohms

 Surge protection is a means for protecting your electrical equipment from high voltage levels which can occur for many different reasons, internal or external.
 Surge protection’s main goal is to extend the life of electrical appliances.
 To say it another way, surge protections can help to make sure that the manufacturer’s stated life expectancy of an appliance is maintained.